Marcus Dunstan: Career

 In addition to writing and directing, he and writing partner Patrick Melton have made cameo appearances in Saw V, Supergator, Feast, and The Collector, appearing in the later two through the same puppet show clip shown on TV screens.
 He, Melton, and Stephen Romano co-wrote the thriller novel Black Light - Don't Look Too Deep, which was published on October 5, 2011, over Mulholland Books as hardcover.
 The novel will adapt in a feature film written by Melton and Dunstan, under the direction of Romano, Michael De Luca will produce for Warner Bros.
-Dunstan co-wrote with Patrick Melton a screenplay for potential eleventh film of the Halloween franchise.
+Dunstan co-wrote with Patrick Melton a screenplay for potential eleventh film of the Halloween franchise titled Halloween Returns.

 In 2013, Melton and Dunstan were enlisted to perform uncredited rewrites on Pacific Rim when their spec script Monstropolis caught Guillermo del Toro's attention, and then were attached to a film version of God of War.
 In October 2016, Dunstan, along with partner Melton, were selected to write for the adaptation of Brandon Sanderson's The Way of Kings.
-He also wrote additional dialogue for the Saw Escape Room in Las Vegas.